Software-Engineering-2-PoliMi2024/opensbt-core/README.md

 ## json input for experiment configurations

-the experiment configuration have two main objects in the hash:
+the experiment configuration have three main objects in the hash:

-first the `scenario` which defines the basic configuration.
+the **first part** is the `scenario` which defines the basic configuration.
 By default the scenario configuration is setted with the following values:

 ```py